 “What would make of my child if she has one?”
 I think that created a lot of tension between my Dad and herself.

 Eventually they stopped talking to each other instead using the fridge door as a memo pad.
 They sent messages to each other by pasting post-me-pads under magnets on the fridge.
 This practice was related to Thatcher the office manager who worked for my Dad in his law film.

-Throughout my Dad’s life there were not more than one woman who wanted to marry him.
-He is still alive today and I was sure there will still be some more.
+Throughout my Dad’s life there were not more than one woman who wanted to marry him, and I was sure there will still be some more.
 My Dad was fun with other people but not with my mother, for reasons best known to themselves, he hated my mother.
 I tried to dig into the past to determine why and I put it down to the fact that my mother was the one who suggested marriage.

 She had a scholarship to go abroad but being reluctant to go too far she saw that getting married to my Dad was a better way out.
 Marriage had not occurred to my Dad then.
 To him he had other options, in particular a Queen’s scholar who specially flew herself back from London when she heard that he was getting married.
 At the material time he also had one other very attractive a Malay girlfriend.